Tearfund is committed to maintaining the highest possible standards of integrity, accountability and openness as an organisation.

 Full policy available as a PDF here

-- physical and sexual exploitation
+- sexual abuse and sexual exploitation

 - neglect